History of general anesthesia: 21st century

 The "digital revolution" of the 21st century has brought newer technology to the art and science of tracheal intubation.
 Several manufacturers have developed video laryngoscopes which employ digital technology such as the CMOS active pixel sensor (APS) to generate a view of the glottis so that the trachea may be intubated.
 The Glidescope video laryngoscope is one example of such a device.

-Xenon has recently been approved in some jurisdictions as an anaesthetic agent which does not act as a greenhouse gas.
+Xenon, which does not act as a greenhouse gas, has recently been approved in some jurisdictions as an anaesthetic agent.